sptankard/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

 With Androids, encrypting your phone is one of the best ways to protect your data if the device is ever stolen, seized, or confiscated.
 Encryption in the simplest of terms means the scrambling of data with complex math.
 The purpose of [encryption ](https://en.wikipedia.org/wiki/Encryption)is to ensure that only someone who is authorized to access your phone’s data will be able to read it using the decryption key.

-When your phone is encrypted, its data is stored in an unreadable, seemingly scrambled form.
-If your phone is stolen, confiscated, or lost, this feature can protect data like your home address, email, bank accounts, communications, etc.
+When your phone is encrypted, its data is stored in an unreadable jumbled form.
+To  If your phone is stolen, confiscated, or lost, this feature can protect data like your home address, email, bank accounts, communications, and other sensitive data because your phone cannot be used unless the encryption is unscambled by your PIN/Password.

 When you enter your PIN or your pattern on the lock screen, your phone decrypts the data, making it understandable and accessible to you.
 Without the encryption PIN or password, a malicious actor can’t access your data.
 This is why Encryption is one of key building blocks of securing your phone.